ComputationalPsychiatry/PhysIO-Test-Reference-Results/README.txt

 <http://www.gnu.org/licenses/>.
 ************************************************************************

-GENERAL
+PURPOSE

+The PhysIO Toolbox provides model-based physiological noise correction of fMRI data using peripheral measures of respiration and cardiac pulsation.
+It incorporates noise models of cardiac/respiratory phase (RETROICOR, Glover et al. 2000), as well as heart rate variability and respiratory volume per time (cardiac response function, Chang et. al, 2009, respiratory response function, Birn et al. 2006).
+The toolbox is usable via the SPM batch editor, performs automatic pre-processing of noisy peripheral data and outputs nuisance regressor files directly suitable for SPM (?multiple_regressors.txt?).

+BACKGROUND

 The PhysIO Toolbox provides physiological noise correction for fMRI-data from peripheral measures (ECG/pulse oximetry, breathing belt).
-It is model-based, i.e. creates nuisance regressors from the physiological monitoring that can enter a General Linear Model (GLM) analysis, e.g. SPM8.
+It is model-based, i.e. creates nuisance regressors from the physiological monitoring that can enter a General Linear Model (GLM) analysis, e.g.
+SPM8/12.
 Furthermore, for PHILIPS SCANPHYSLOG logfiles, it provides means to statistically assess peripheral data (e.g. heart rate variability) and recover imperfect measures (e.g. distorted R-peaks of the ECG).

 Facts about physiological noise in fMRI:
 - Physiological noise can explain 20-60 % of variance in fMRI voxel time series (Birn2006, Hutton2011, Harvey2008.
 	- Physiological noise affects a lot of brain regions (s. figure, e.g. brainstem or OFC), especially next to CSF, arteries (Hutton2011).
 	- If not accounted for, this is a key factor limiting sensitivity for effects of interest.
 - Physiological noise contributions increase with field strength; they become a particular concern at and above 3 Tesla (Kasper2009, Hutton2011).
 - In resting state fMRI, disregarding physiological noise leads to wrong connectivity results (Birn2006).

 => Some kind of physiological noise correction is highly recommended for every statistical fMRI analysis.

 Model-based correction of physiological noise:
 - Physiological noise can be decomposed into periodic time series following heart rate and breathing cycle.
 - The Fourier expansion of cardiac and respiratory phases was introduced as RETROICOR (RETROspective Image CORrection, Glover2000, see also Josephs1997).
 - These Fourier Terms can enter a General Linear Model (GLM) as nuisance regressors, analogous to movement parameters.
 - As the physiological noise regressors augment the GLM and explain variance in the time series, they increase sensitivity in all contrasts of interest.

 FEATURES OF THIS TOOLBOX

 Physiological Noise Modeling :
 - Modeling physiological noise regressors from peripheral data (breathing belt, ECG, pulse oximeter)
 - State of the art RETROICOR cardiac and respiratory phase expansion
+- Cardiac response function (Chang et al, 2009) and respiratory response function (Birn et al. 2006) modelling of heart-rate variability and respiratory volume  per time influence on physiological noise
 - Flexible expansion orders to model different contributions of cardiac, respiratory and interaction terms (see Harvey2008, Hutton2011)
-- Automatic creation of nuisance regressors, full integration into standard GLMs, tested for SPM8 ("multiple_regressors.mat")
+- Automatic creation of nuisance regressors, full integration into standard GLMs, tested for SPM8/12 ("multiple_regressors.mat")

 Philips SCANPHYSLOG-file handling:
-The toolbox is dedicated to seamless integration into a clinical research setting and therefore offers correction methods to recover physiological data from imperfect peripheral measures.
+The toolbox is dedicated to seamless integration into a clinical research s etting and therefore offers correction methods to recover physiological data from imperfect peripheral measures.
 For Philips SCANPHYSLOG-files, this includes
 - Automatic alignment of scan volume timing and physiological time series from logged gradient timecourses
 - Automatic detection of ECG-R-peak events from raw ECG-signal, even if online detection (and logging) was unsuccessful

 COMPATIBILITY & SUPPORT

 - Matlab Toolbox
+- Input:
-- Input: Fully integrated to work with physiological logfiles for Philips MR systems (SCANPHYSLOG)
+    - Fully integrated to work with physiological logfiles for Philips MR systems (SCANPHYSLOG)
+    - tested for General Electric (GE) log-files
-	- also: interface for general heart-beat time stamps & breathing volume time courses from other log formats
+	- also: interface for 'Custom', i.e. general heart-beat time stamps & breathing volume time courses from other log formats
 - Output: Nuisance regressors for mass-univariate statistical analysis with SPM5,8,12
 - Part of the TNU Software Edition: long term support and ongoing development